 24) Frozen Watermelon Bowl

-Check out this short list of flock favorites to find something enticing for your chickens.
-I especially love the frozen watermelon bowl, and so will your chickens.
+Check out this short list of flock favorites to find something enticing for your flock.
+I especially love the frozen watermelon bowl, and so will your birds.
 This super simple treat will hydrate and satisfy your hungry hens.